 Master of Science in Finance

-Get graduate-level training in finance at a Research 1 university in the heart of Chicago.
+Prepare for your career in finance in the heart of Chicago.

-The Master of Science in Finance Program at UIC Business Liautaud Graduate School is a 32-credit-hour accredited program—STEM designated—at a Research 1 university overlooking downtown Chicago.
-MSF students gain a solid foundation in the principles of modern finance and specialize in one of four areas: corporate finance, asset management, banking and capital markets, and commodities, derivatives and financial exchanges.
-Students perform coursework in the Market Training Lab, a virtual trading center featuring state-of-the-art industry software.
+The Master of Science in Finance Program at UIC Business Liautaud Graduate School is a STEM designated program*, just steps from the Chicago Loop – the city’s financial district.
+As an MSF student, you will gain a solid foundation in the principles of modern finance and specialize your coursework in a sought after field.
+You will also have the opportunity to perform coursework in our Market Training Lab, a virtual trading center featuring state-of-the art industry software including Bloomberg terminals *(CIP Code 27.0305).

 The MSF Program provides a strong foundation in the principles and practice of modern finance.
 The program introduces the latest concepts and issues affecting today’s financial professionals.